TOP

 Besides allowing grapevines to rest and replenish with ample rain during winter months, the advantage of a Mediterranean climate for the Lodi winegrowing industry is that bone-dry summer conditions and steady breezes help to optimize grape growing by minimizing potential issues such as rot and mildew in grapes.

-Another key component of Lodi's Mediterranean climate is the region's diurnal temperature swings: The variation of highest to lowest temperatures within a given day, reflecting day/night temperature swings.
-Diurnal swings are a one of the key distinguishing factors of the Mediterranean climate common to virtually all of California's winegrowing regions, particularly the coastal areas between the North Coast and the Central Coast, and also typifying the Sierra Foothills AVA east of Lodi.
+Another key component of Lodi's Mediterranean climate is the region's diurnal temperatures: The variation of highest to lowest temperatures within a given day, reflecting day/night temperature swings.
+Diurnal swings are one of the key distinguishing factors of the Mediterranean climate common to virtually all of California's winegrowing regions, particularly the coastal areas between the North Coast and the Central Coast, and also typifying the Sierra Foothills AVA east of Lodi.

 Generally speaking, in regions averaging night temperatures close to or below 55° F. during growing season days, even with day temperatures averaging 80° F. to 90° F., grapes have the opportunity to achieve high phenolic and sugar ripeness in combination with good balancing acidity.
 The result is fresh, vivid fruit profiles, translating from grapes to wines.